 Donate to the Kent Opportunity Fund today, and you will be offering a vital safety net to a student struggling financially.

-At Kent Union we see first-hand the difficulties some students face to make it through their studies.
-Every year, through no fault of their own, some students have to cope with unexpected events which can have a demonstrable impact on their life at university.
-The Hardship Fund offers a vital support mechanism for these students, ensuring they can access the funding they need to graduate with the qualification they deserve.
-Kent Union is proud to work in partnership with the University to administer the Hardship Fund and we hope it continues to benefit our students long into the future.
+At Kent Union we see first-hand the difficulties many students face every year to make it through their studies.
+Through no fault of their own, a surprising number of our students will have to cope with difficult and unexpected events, which will seriously impact on their life at university.
+The Hardship Fund offers a vital support mechanism for these students, ensuring they can access the funding they need to graduate with the qualification they deserve and have the ability to have a great student experience whilst at Kent.
+Kent Union is proud to work in partnership with the University to administer the Hardship Fund.